reubingeorge/qwen-ocr/README.md

 5. Complete text transcription

 ### Intelligent Retry Mechanism
 Multiple OCR attempts per page with temperature scheduling (0.1, 0.2, 0.3) to generate diverse outputs.
-The best result is selected based on character count and confidence metrics.
+The best result is selected using medical-grade quality scoring that prioritizes accuracy over completeness.

-### Confidence Scoring System
+### Medical-Grade Quality Gating
-Each OCR output includes comprehensive confidence metrics:
+Optimized for medical pathology reports where accuracy is critical:
-- Mean probability across all generated tokens
+- Perplexity-based quality scoring (80% weight on accuracy, 20% on completeness)
-- Mean log probability for numerical stability
+- Automatic quality warnings for low-confidence outputs
-- Perplexity score (model uncertainty measure)
+- Detection of uncertain tokens and inconsistent attempts
-- Minimum token probability for identifying uncertain segments
+- Conservative temperature bias to prevent hallucinations

 ### Batch Processing
 Recursive directory traversal to process entire folder hierarchies with automatic skip of previously processed files.